Safe Disclosure Procedure

 The University encourages members of the community who become aware of suspected fraud, theft or misappropriation of the University’s resources, to make a timely disclosure in accordance with this Procedure.

-A disclosure can be made in person, by email, by mail, or by telephone to any of the following: chief internal auditor; chief financial officer; assistant vice-president, human resources; or general counsel and secretary of the board of governors.
+A disclosure can be made in person, by email, by mail, or by telephone to any of the following: chief internal auditor; chief financial officer; chief human resources officer; or general counsel.
 Contact information for those individuals is provided in Appendix A.

 A disclosure can also be made using the Safe Disclosure Reporting Form located on the University’s website for internal audit services.
 The chief internal auditor shall review every safe disclosure reporting form submitted.